 Growing up in Puerto Rico in a Catholic home, we never really celebrated the Day of the Dead as it’s known in the United States, Mexico, and other countries.
 We commemorated the saints on All Saints Day on November 1st and remembered the dead during All Souls’ Day the following day on November 2nd.
 I didn’t know about Día de Muertos until I moved to the United States.

 On All Saints Day we celebrate the holy men and women and ask for their prayers and intercessions.
 Being raised Catholic we commemorated the saints known, and unknown with a Mass.
 The church also has a procession with a special participation of the children dressed as saints.

 The following day the Mass for Los Fieles Difuntos (All Souls’ Day) was often held and celebrated at the cemetery.
 This celebration also coincides with the popular Día de Muertos (Day of the Dead).

 I am delighted to take part in Multicultural Kid Blogs first annual Day of the Dead (Día de Muertos) Series.
-Throughout this month bloggers will be sharing their post on the following dates.
-Make sure you stop by, and check them out!
+Throughout this month bloggers will be sharing their posts on the following dates.
+Make sure you stop by and check them out!

 I appreciate your explanation here of the difference in the two holidays.
 I've never heard it explained that way, nor did I realize that Day of the Dead isn't celebrated as heavily in all Spanish-speaking countries.
 I'm excited for what else I will learn with this new series.
 Yay!!

 Thanks Kali!
 I was clueless when it came to Dia de Muertos… I was like… what is that??
 LOL It's indeed a beautiful tradition. 🙂